sotirisf/Umbraco-PropSense/README.md

 Please remember to re-run this whenever you make changes to document properties.

+### Known issues
+This won't (yet) work with SQL Server CE connection strings.

+### Other notes
-Note: Although this is under my account, it was originally developed by [George J. Capnias](https://github.com/gcapnias).
+Although this is under my account, it was originally developed by [George J. Capnias](https://github.com/gcapnias).
 Idea and some testing were mine.
 Thanks!